 So how can technology support Business Continuity Planning?

 Basic backup and connectivity.
-A basic solution – and the more traditional format – is to back up data onto a secure driver and store off-site.
+A basic solution is to back up data onto a secure drive and store off-site.
 That could be as simple as an encrypted USB drive.
-If your internet goes down, a basic 4G dongle could in the short-term get you back on line to deal with the issue.
+If your internet goes down, a basic 4G dongle or router could in the short-term get you back on line to deal with the issue.